melisgl/journal/README.md

   nested in the current one are skipped over in the replay journal.

 - All events (including [`LOG-EVENT`][4d31]s) skipped over are echoed to the record journal.
-This only serves to keep a trail of what happened during the original recording.
+This serves to keep a trail of what happened during the original recording.
+Note that functions corresponding to [Invoked][4492] frames are called when their [`IN-EVENT`][d83b] is skipped over.

 - The out-event corresponding to the in-event being processed is then read from the replay journal and is recorded again (to allow